 Proof dough: In a large mixing bowl, add 1 cup flour, 1/4 cup sugar, 1 packet yeast and 1/4 tsp salt, and whisk to combine.
 Add 2/3 cup warm milk, whisk in 1/4 cup oil, 2 egg yolks, and 1/2 tsp vanilla extract and whisk to combine.
 Cover with plastic wrap and let rest at room temperature 10-15 minutes or until some bubbles form on the surface (this indicates your yeast is active).

-Knead: Use a firm spatula to mix in the remaining 1 1/2 cups flour, adding just enough flour until dough holds together and no longer sticks to the sides of the bowl.
-Knead the dough in the bowl by hand for 5 minutes.
+Knead: Use a firm spatula to mix in most of the remaining 1 1/2 cups flour, adding just enough flour until dough holds together and no longer sticks to the sides of the bowl (add the last 2 Tbsp flour only if needed).
+Kead the dough in the bowl by hand for 5 minutes.
 If dough is really sticking to your hands, dust lightly with flour then continue kneading.
 Dough should be soft and slightly sticky.

 Let dough rise: Cover bowl with plastic wrap and set in a warm 100˚F oven for 45 min or at room temp for 1.5 to 2 hours until doubled in size.

 Let donuts rise: Place donuts and donut holes on a parchment lined baking sheet, with just enough space so they are not touching.
 Cover with a tea towel and let donuts rise again in a warm place for 20 minutes or at room temperature for 45 minutes until puffed.

 Make glaze: combine all glaze ingredients in a bowl and stir together until sugar is dissolved then set aside.

 Glaze donuts: Remove donuts from the oil one at a time and Immediately dip both sides in glaze then transfer to a wire rack.